raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 > With Presearch.io you can earn cryptocurrency (Pre Tokens) for simply searching on Presearch rather than Google.

-## Crypto.com - Earn 2% for a £300 stake in CRO (which you can instantly turn into Bitcoin).
+## Crypto.com - Earn 2% for a £300 stake in CRO (which you can turn into Bitcoin).

 This is probably one of the most passive ways of earning Cryptocurrency on the list.
 If you have an American Express card you will be familiar with the concept of a cashback card.
-Crypto.com offers one of the most competitive cards which gives up to 8% cashback.
-Click here for our full [Crypto.com Card Review](/crypto-com-review) The card is free and most of the cards on the list are metal and come with perks such as [Free Spotify and Free Netflix](/crypto-card-review) (Depending on how much CRO you are prepared to stake).
+[Crypto.com](/link/sign-up-crypto-dot-com) offers one of the most competitive cards which gives up to 8% cashback.
+Click here for our full [Crypto.com Card Review](/crypto-com-review) The card is free and most of the cards on the list are metal and come with perks such as [Free Spotify and Free Netflix](/link/sign-up-crypto-dot-com) (Depending on how much CRO you are prepared to stake).

-> If you are prepared to stake £300 of CRO then you can get the free premium Spotify.
+> If you are prepared to stake £300 of CRO then you can get the [free premium Spotify.](/link/sign-up-crypto-dot-com)

 ## Wirex